 What is whitefish?

-White fish is generally a mild-flavored, often slightly-sweet fish, which can be interchangeable in recipes.
-These include wild Alaska pollock, bass, cod, grouper, haddock and halibut.
-These are great for pan-frying, pan-searing, using in soups and chowders, and baking.
-There are also some thinner fillets of white fish, which can be used in these recipes but keep in mind they cook much faster, including flounder, perch, plaice and sole.
+Whitefish is generally a mild-flavored, often slightly sweet fish, which can be interchangeable in recipes.
+These include wild Alaska pollock, bass, cod, grouper, haddock, and halibut.
+These are great for pan-frying, pan-searing, using soups and chowders, and baking.
+There are also some thinner fillets of white fish, which can be used in these recipes but keep in mind they cook much faster, including flounder, perch, plaice, and sole.

 These species can be roasted, poached, steamed, sautéed, or lightly-fried for fish and chips.
 They are perfectly complemented by a vast array of sauces.

-White fish is so easy to prepare and a great introduction for anyone eating fish for the first time!
-White fish can be delicate, so keep an eye on it while cooking so it is flaky vs. mushy (and it can go mushy in a matter of 30 seconds).
+Whitefish is so easy to prepare and a great introduction for anyone eating fish for the first time!
+It can be delicate, so keep an eye on it while cooking so it is flaky vs. mushy (and it can go mushy in a matter of 30 seconds).